 Start by pulling weeds and removing any dead plant debris.
 Break up any compacted soil, allowing air and water to penetrate more easily into the root zone of your plants.
 Also remove any rocks or debris from the area you plan on planting in.

 Adding compost can help improve drainage, add nutrients, and increase organic matter content in your soil.
 Compost also helps retain moisture so it’s especially beneficial if you live in an arid climate where rainfall may be scarce during certain times of year.
-Spread 2-3 inches of compost over the area you plan on planting before tilling it into the top 6-8 inches of soil with a rake or hoe.
+Spread 2-3 inches of compost over the area you plan on planting before tilling it into the top few inches of soil.

 Choosing vegetables to transplant